Garcia-Rodriguez/Amph-SpecGradients/README.md

 # Data and codes from  The latitudinal variation in amphibian speciation rates revisited
-# by García-Rodríguez et al.
+# A. García-Rodríguez et al.

 This repository includes:
 1. The code for the Spatial Autoregressive model implemented to test for the relatioship between grid-cell mean speciation rates and absolute latitudes